evergreen-ci/evergreen/docs/Reference/Limits.md

 ## Task Timeout Max

-Evergreen does not have a max on how large task timeouts can be.
+Evergreen does not have a limit on how large task timeouts can be.
+For different default timeouts that evergreen has in place, see [pre and post](../Project-Configuration-Files/#pre-and-post) and [timout handler](../Project-Configuration-Files/#timeout-handler).

 ## Include Limits